grackle-project/grackle/doc/source/Installation.rst

     ~ $ git clone --recursive https://github.com/grackle-project/grackle

 The presences of the ``--recursive`` flag in the above snippet instructs git to fetch additional files, containing cooling tables, from a submodule linked to the Grackle repository.
+If you have already cloned the git repository and you forgot to include the ``--recursive`` flag, you can invoke ``git submodule update --init``.

 .. _cmake_build: